-Strengthening Community Connections: This is an opportunity to assist one or more of the communities you serve by helping this community to develop a long-term process focused on healing their current or long-standing community divide.
-The proposed project should expand how your organization currently serves your communities (through mediation, restorative justice practices, conflict coaching, conflict management training or dialogue processes), by offering a new or enhanced process to help people, institutions, and the community as a whole on their path toward re-connection.
+The proposed project should expand how your organization currently serves your communities (through mediation, restorative justice practices, conflict coaching, conflict management training or dialogue processes), by offering a new or enhanced process to help people, institutions and the community as a whole on their path toward re-imaging community safety.

-Systemic changes developed as part of this process should be able to be replicated by community mediation centers as a path for sustainability and growth for the field of community mediation, as well as to inform the development of training, evidence-based strategies, policy, and research at the national level as well.
+Systemic changes developed as part of this process should be able to be replicated by community mediation centers as a path for sustainability and growth for the field of community mediation, as well as to inform the development of training, evidence-based strategies, policy and research at the national level as well.

-The Program is designed to encourage creativity and variation based on research.
+The Mini-Grant Program is designed to encourage creativity and variation based on research.
 Service strategies will be developed through the implementation of the "Listening for Action" Leadership Process and strengthened by at least one policy or procedure change developed and locally implemented over a two-year period.
-Program recipients will work together throughout the grant period anchored in the Learning Community.
+Mini-grant recipients will work together throughout the grant period anchored in the Learning Community.
 The Learning Community is a structured and collaborative peer working group facilitated by NAFCM.
 This structure serves as an incubator for innovation by aiding in the development of "good practices."
-Written materials developed through these grants will be shared with community mediation centers and mediators across the continent.
+All materials developed through these grants will be shared with community mediation centers and mediators across the continent.
 By distributing these materials, sharing programmatic resources, providing training, and developing national partnerships, NAFCM supports the replication of these service models and ensures the Program's impact on an international level.

 The Learning Community will meet twice a month for the first five months, and monthly thereafter using a specified on-line meeting platform.
-This community will follow the "Listening for Action" structured guidance offered by NAFCM that is intended to strengthen the unique work of each project as well as create an executive learning environment that allows the members to grow both individually and professionally.
+This Learning Community will follow the "Listening for Action" structured guidance offered by NAFCM that is intended to strengthen the unique work of each project as well as create an executive learning environment that allows the members to grow both individually and professionally.

-2021 Solicitation of Interest (SI) Overview
+2022 Solicitation of Interest (SI) Overview

-The 2021 Program selection process has two distinct phases.
+The 2022 Program selection process has two distinct phases.

-Phase 1 begins with the release of this 2021 Solicitation of Interest (SI) protocol.
+Phase 1 begins with the release of this 2022 Solicitation of Interest (SI) protocol.
 This phase is open to any organization which works to incorporate the 9 NAFCM Hallmarks of Community Mediation and believes that this funding and technical assistance support opportunity is a good fit for the needs of their work and those with whom they work.